Frequently Asked Questions

-No; however, Legistek has partnered with Aquipt, the leading trial technology and IT resource for lawyers, to obtain special pricing for Limine licensees on hosted infrastructure services and maintenance through the MatterPoint private cloud platform.
+Limine is primarily licensed for on-premises hosting by law firms and other legal practices.
+However, Legistek has partnered with Aquipt, the leading trial technology and IT resource for lawyers, to obtain special pricing for Limine licensees on hosted infrastructure services and maintenance through the MatterPoint private cloud platform.
 Customers can deploy Limine to their own dedicated cloud-based server environment for a single matter or their entire caseload, and be up and running in a matter of days.
 Please contact us to find out more.

 Can third-party litigation support companies license Limine and offer it to their own customers?

-No, Legistek does not offer reseller licenses to Limine at this time.
+Not at this time.
 However, support professionals are welcome and encouraged to purchase standalone copies of Limine for their own use in supporting clients through depositions and trials.Moreover, we frequently work with consultants to develop tailored solutions for their clients and offer training to those consultants to support their Limine matters.

 A formal certification program for trial support professionals is currently in development, which will train consultants on the most advanced features of the platform, maximizing their ability to collaborate with their clients in preparing for and presenting at trial.

 The Web Application, used for case preparation and pretrial collaboration, is available now!
 The updated Desktop Application (the successor to Limine 1.x), suitable for offline use and courtroom presentation has been deployed to beta testers and early adopters, and is expected to be generally available before the end of 2019.

 What kinds of Limine subscriptions are offered and how will the different subscriptions be priced?